KrystynaMil/app-theme/development-strategy.md

 # Development Strategy

-> `name-of-project`
+> `app-theme`

-write a short description of your project:
-- who would want to use it?
-- why would they want to use it?
+- This is a  project for a beginner with CSS Flexbox Layout
+- CSS Flexbox is a way to create layouts using HTML and CSS efficiently.

 ## Wireframe